AAnnan/Mega_dSMF/README.md

 ## Usage
 Launch the scripts **GPU** node (IZBDelhi) with `sbatch` in numerical order.
 Alternatively, you can launch the whole pipeline in one go with `bash MegaWrapper.sh`.

-## /!\ One or Two-pass Demultiplexing
+## [deprecated, deepbinner won't be used] One or Two-pass Demultiplexing
 To demultiplex your raw reads with `01a_Demux_DeepBinner.sh`, you must have used one of these sequencing/barcoding kits: EXP-NBD103, EXP-NBD104 or very similar.
 If you have used a different kit, skip `01a_Demux_DeepBinner.sh` and demultiplex only with Guppy by setting the variable `two_pass` to `no` in `varSettings.sh`.

 ## Output
 Outputs will be in a folder named `output` in the Mega_dSMF folder.

 Running all scripts (in order) will output:
-1) 2-pass (DeepBinner + Guppy Barcoder) or 1-pass (Guppy Barcoder) demultiplexed, basecalled, multifast5s.
+1) Demultiplexed, basecalled, multifast5s.
 2) All Megalodon outputs listed [here](https://github.com/nanoporetech/megalodon#outputs) and in `Megalodon_Output_Notes.txt` and selected in `varSettings.sh`
-3) 2 BigWig files per barcode of **1-Methylated Fraction** along the genome (raw and smoothed with a 10-bp rolling window).
+3) 2 BigWig files per barcode of **1-Methylated Fraction** along the genome (raw and averaged with a 10-bp rolling window).
 4) 3 plots per barcode of the probability distribution of methylation per motif (dSMF, CpG & GpC).

 ## Remarks